yaojian95/ForSEplus/README.md

 |   only 12amin    |  16GB | 10GB | ~15 secs |
 | also go to 3amin | 63.62GB* | 18GB | ~5 mins  |

 \* This number is after a careful optimization which doesn't exceed the memory limit (64GB) on Perlmutter login node:-).
-However if you have other notebooks running, there will be a 'kernel restarting' error caused by the memory limit, so you may open a Exclusive GPU node or submit the job to a compute node (which of course needs allocation hours, which is a bit troublesome(っ◞‸◟ c), but we will continue to optimize the memory usage during the running).
+However if you have other notebooks running, there will be a 'kernel restarting' error caused by the memory limit, so you may open an Exclusive GPU node or submit the job to a compute node (which of course needs allocation hours, which is a bit troublesome(っ◞‸◟ c), but we will continue to optimize the memory usage during the running).